Uncover Italy’s Best Prosciutto: A Guide to Regional Varieties and Flavors

-Located in southeast Italy, Puglia is an ideal destination for travelers and foodies alike.
+Located in southeast Italy, the Puglia region is an ideal destination for travelers and foodies alike.
 The region encompasses the heel of Italy’s boot and is one of the country’s least mountainous areas.
-Consequently, Apulian terrain is ideal for agriculture, and the region is especially renowned for its olive oil production.
+Consequently, the Apulian terrain is ideal for agriculture, and the region is especially renowned for its olive oil production.
 Puglia also has the largest coastline of any Italian region, stretching 800km long, meaning seafood is prominent in coastal zones.
-Yet the best food in Puglia has its origins in cucina povera, or poor cooking because the region was always historically poor.
+Yet the best food in Puglia has its origins in cucina povera, or poor cooking, because the region was always historically poor.

 Bread is a staple in the Apulian diet because it was always affordable and accessible.
 Here are a few types of bread in Puglia worth seeking out.